-"Flag March" — Bennett’s Monstrous Mistake
+"Flags March" — Bennett’s monstrous mistake

 Over 2,000 Israeli occupation soldiers have been stationed in Al-Quds as settlers march; scores of Palestinians have been injured; Iron Dome batteries deployed, and fires are sparked.
 The "Flag March" is Bennett's first test, and he has just failed.

 Naftali Bennett, a right-wing extremist, has been sworn in as Israeli Prime Minister, leading an unusual combination of parties that received 60 votes out of 59 votes.

 As part of a power-sharing agreement, Bennett will be prime minister until September 2023.
 He will then hand power over to Yair Lapid, leader of the centrist “Yesh Atid”, for a further two years.